Technology

 What outcomes are expected?

 After that, you must define whether it is a free or paid online course.
-That is crucial for the design and for a plugin to select.
-Combine both approaches offering a part of the content for free and another one to hide and provide for a determined price.
+That is crucial for the design and for selecting a plugin.
+Combine both approaches, offering a part of the content for free and another one to hide and provide for a determined price.
 That will drive the conversion.
-The next step you’re to do is to learn your audience and their needs to offer only relevant and valuable information/content and not to make the courses too easy or too difficult.
+The next step is to learn your audience and their needs so that you can offer only relevant and valuable information/content and not make the courses too easy or too difficult.

 Plan out the structure for your e-learning website.

-As soon as you set a goal and learn the audience, plan out the structure of your LMS website.
-What pages, lessons, classes, quizzes, menu, etc., you will include.
+As soon as you set a goal and learn about the audience, plan out the structure of your LMS website.
+What pages, lessons, classes, quizzes, menu, etc., will you include?
 The primary e-learning site can be:

-The main rule is to make your website intuitive, user-friendly, easy to navigate, and secure from cyber-attacks.
-You must create theial sections and contain helpful info about you and what you offer.
-Remember: the more complex the e-learning website is, the harder it’ll be for you to build.
+The main rule is to make your website intuitive, user-friendly, easy to navigate, and secure from cyberattacks.
+You must create sections that contain helpful information about you and your offerings.
+Remember: the more complex the e-learning website is, the harder it’ll be to build.

 Choose a WordPress Plugin and Theme